Born from Restructuring - The Path to a New Franchise

 The 2013 Championship - The Moment Tohoku's Dream Came True

 In 2013, the Rakuten Eagles achieved their first league championship and Japan Series title in the franchise's ninth year.
 Masahiro Tanaka posted staggering numbers that year, setting an unprecedented record of 24 wins and 0 losses in the regular season.
-Under manager Senichi Hoshino, the team fought as one through the Japan Series, defeating the Giants four games to three.
+Under manager Senichi Hoshino, the team fought as one through the Japan Series, defeating the Yomiuri four games to three.
 In the decisive Game 7, Tanaka, who had pitched a complete game the previous day, took the mound as a reliever in the ninth inning to become the winning pitcher.
 This championship held meaning beyond a mere sporting victory.
 For the Tohoku region, which had suffered devastating damage from the 2011 Great East Japan Earthquake, the Eagles' championship was a symbol of recovery.
 As epitomized by catcher Motohiro Shima's speech declaring they would show the power of baseball, the Rakuten Eagles were the very hope of Tohoku.
 Starting from the weakest, enduring earthquake devastation, then becoming champions.
 The Rakuten Eagles' history is one of the most moving stories in NPB.